Nativity of Jesus: Critical analysis

 While Géza Vermes and E. P. Sanders dismiss the accounts as pious fiction, Raymond E. Brown sees them as having been constructed from historical traditions which predate the Gospels.
 According to Brown, there is no uniform agreement among scholars on the historicity of the accounts, e.g., most of those scholars who reject the historicity of the birth at Bethlehem argue for a birth at Nazareth, a few suggest Capernaum, and others have hypothesized locations as far away as Chorazin.
+Dale Allison and W. D. Davies also argue that Matthew presents a unified and preexisting infancy narrative based on stories about Moses, though they maintain that elements in the story such as the names of Mary and Joseph and Jesus being in Nazareth during Herod’s reign are historical.
 Bruce Chilton and archaeologist Aviram Oshri have proposed a birth at Bethlehem of Galilee, a site located 7 mi from Nazareth at which remains dating to the time of Herod the Great have been excavated.
 Armand P. Tarrech states that Chilton's hypothesis has no support in either the Jewish or Christian sources, although Chilton seems to take seriously the statement in Luke 2:4 that Joseph also went up from Galilee, out of the city of Nazareth, into Judaea, to the city of David, which is called Bethlehem.

 Many view the discussion of historicity as secondary, given that gospels were primarily written as theological documents rather than chronological timelines.
 For instance, Matthew pays far more attention to the name of the child and its theological implications than the actual birth event itself.

+Thomas O'Loughlin concludes:Each year, it seems, someone comes up with yet another 'solution' to some puzzle in the infancy narratives of Matthew or Luke.
+We have to resist the temptation to grasp at these straws and remember that the whole narrative...will never 'add up' logically.
+Therefore, imagining that we have a solution to some bit of the memory is to forget what the memory is (namely, our earliest liturgical recollection) and to confuse it with a historical account.